 Breast Reconstruction: Your Options

-As a woman who needs breast reconstruction, you have several options in the use of your own natural tissue.
+As a woman who needs breast reconstruction, you have several options in the use of your own natural tissue during free flap breast reconstruction.
 The location from which the tissue is harvested, the method by which the tissue is placed vary from procedure to procedure – what is right for you?
 You deserve to have all of the information, and all of the options that can achieve the natural look you want.
 Every person is different in what can be successfully performed, and you can trust us to be open, caring, and to be committed to excellence in every procedure we perform.

 In a private consultation with Dr. Prichard, a leading breast reconstruction surgeon in Phoenix, your options can be discussed, and you can get the personal guidance on this important matter from a surgeon who deeply cares about his patients.
 Every one of the professionals at his practice is committed to serving breast cancer survivors with the compassion and care they deserve.